top of page

 PARTNERS

-This effort was led by the Government of Fiji, with guidance from the Office of the Prime Minister through the Department of Environment and the Climate Change Division, Ministry of Fisheries, and the Ministry of iTaukei Affairs, working in close collaboration with universities and non-governmental organizations including the University of the South Pacific (USP), World Wildlife Fund for Nature (WWF), Conservation International (CI), Wildlife Conservation Society (WCS), Uto Ni Yalo (UNY), Pacific Blue Foundation (PBF), CRIOBE, Scripps Institution of Oceanography, Sandin Lab, and the Waitt Institute.
+This work was led by the Government of Fiji, with guidance from the Office of the Prime Minister through the Ministry of Fisheries, Ministry of Environment and Climate Change, the Ministry of iTaukei Affairs, Culture, Heritage and Arts, and the Waitt Institute.
+The expedition worked closely with local scientists, universities, and organizations, including the University of the South Pacific (USP), World Wide Fund for Nature (WWF), Conservation International (CI), Wildlife Conservation Society (WCS), Uto Ni Yalo (UNY), Pacific Blue Foundation (PBF), CRIOBE, and Scripps Institution of Oceanography.

 BPFExpeditionPartners.png